HM33-Alt/HM33-Alt/README.md

 <hr>

 #### CS2103T - CareerSync
-> Worked in a group setting to build on an existing code base and create a CLI-managed internship tracker application. <br>
+- Collaborated in a group setting (Agile) for a Software Engineering Module, to create a CLI based internship tracker application for students to manage numerous applications with tracking, sorting, and filtering functionalities. <br>
+- Built on top of a Java 11 code base and contributed to the implementation of modular architecture including parser, logic, and storage modules. <br>
+- Utilized CI/CD pipeline with Gradle for dependency and package management and co-authored the user guide and technical documentation in Markdown.
+Versioning control managed using Git and SourceTree. <br>

 > To see my contributions, please look out for **HM33-Stu** <br>